 Key Stats

-Pre-game odds and win probability: Arsenal the favourite
+Pre-game odds and win probability: Arsenal established as favourites with bookmakers

 You can find all our predictions for today's games on our football betting tips page.